How Much Bandwidth is Needed for VoIP?

 VoIP needs at least 100 kbps for one call, but its bandwidth requirements increase with more calls and vary by codec.
 For example, G.711 needs around 87 kbps, while G.729 requires only 31 kbps.
 To keep call quality high, add about 20% extra bandwidth for overhead.
 If your phone calls are choppy or dropping, upgrading to a higher-bandwidth plan can improve VoIP reliability, ensuring clear, uninterrupted communication that supports your business needs.

 Choose a reliable VoIP phone service provider like Calilio.
 It offers excellent call quality integrated with AI features that can impact your business growth.
-If you have any queries about switching your PBX to a VoIP system, contact us now!
+If you have any queries about switching your PBX to a VoIP system, now!

 Frequently Asked Questions